How do Natural Protected Areas contribute to the national economy of Peru?

 Since 2021, the World Bank has been collaborating with the two main agencies working on forestry matters - the Natural Protected Areas National Service of the State (SERNANP) and the National Forestry and Wildlife Service (SERFOR) - on possible investments to improve the management of protected areas and forests to address both climate change and economic development needs.

-To support this work, Conservation Strategy Fund (CSF) will carry out a study to determine the contribution of the landscape resources and the renewable resources of the NPAs to economic development on a local, regional and national scale, as well as the benefits that come from carbon sequestration and the provision of water from NPAs to human well-being.
+To support this work, Conservation Strategy Fund (CSF) carried out a study to determine the contribution of the landscape resources and the renewable resources of the NPAs to economic development on national scale, as well as the benefits that come from carbon sequestration and the provision of water from NPAs to human well-being.
 The purpose of this study is to further support new investments, both nationally and internationally, in NPAs.

-This analytical work is made possible by the support of the World Bank ProGreen Fund project entitled "Peru Resilient Landscapes Management".
+This analytical work is made possible by the support of the World Bank ProGreen Fund project entitled "Peru Resilient Landscapes Management", in collaboration with SERNANP.

 Photo credit: Mike Treglia/Shutterstock.com